Eugene Pallette

 Eugene William Pallette (July 8, 1889 – September 3, 1954) was an American actor who worked in both the silent and sound eras, performing in more than 240 productions between 1913 and 1946.

 After an early career as a slender leading man, Pallette became a stout character actor.
 He had a deep voice, which some critics have likened to the sound of a croaking frog, and is probably best-remembered for comic character roles such as Alexander Bullock (Carole Lombard's character's father) in My Man Godfrey (1936), Friar Tuck in The Adventures of Robin Hood (1938), and his similar role as Fray Felipe in The Mark of Zorro (1940).
 He also co-starred in Mr. Smith Goes to Washington (1939) and Heaven Can Wait (1943).

 Early life

-He was born in Winfield, Kansas, the son of William Baird Pallette and Elnora "Ella" Jackson.
-His parents had been actors in their younger years, but by 1889 Pallette's father was an insurance salesman.
+Eugene Pallette was born in Winfield, Kansas, the son of William Baird Pallette and Elnora "Ella" Jackson.
+His parents had both been stage actors in their younger years, but by 1889 (the year of Pallette's birth) his father was working as an insurance salesman.
 His sister was Beulah L. Pallette.

 Pallette attended Culver Military Academy in Culver, Indiana.
 He also worked as a jockey, and did a stage act which included three horses.